National Conservation Council postpones September meeting

-The Department of Environment told cayman 27 Wednesday 19 September’s scheduled meeting of the National Conservation Council has been postponed.
+The Department of Environment told Cayman 27 Wednesday 19 September’s scheduled meeting of the National Conservation Council has been postponed.

 The 19 September meeting had been ratified during the council’s meeting in March.